rqlite/rqlite.io/content/en/docs/Clustering/Automatic clustering/_index.md

 While [manually creating a cluster](/docs/clustering/) is straightforward, it requires starting one node first with distinct options to establish it as the _Leader_.
 However, rqlite clusters can also be formed automatically, streamlining the process significantly.
 This approach allows you to start all your nodes simultaneously, after which they communicate and self-organize into a cluster.

 An important aspect to note is that all the autoclustering methods described below are **idempotent**.
-This means that if a node is configured to autocluster but is already part of an existing cluster (including being a single-node system), then the autoclustering flags are effectively disregarded.
+This means that if a node is configured to autocluster but is already part of an existing cluster (including being a single-node system), then the autoclustering flags are effectively ignored.
 This feature greatly simplifies automation:

 - **Ease of Deployment**: There's no need for complex logic to determine whether a node requires autoclustering.
 You can uniformly start nodes with autoclustering flags enabled, regardless of their current cluster membership status.
 - **Consistent Configuration**: It ensures a consistent startup configuration for all nodes, whether they are joining an existing cluster or forming a new one.